Head Tremors, Bobbing, Nodding, Shaking Head in Bulldogs and French Bulldogs

-Head tremors in bulldog and France bulldogs
+Head tremors in bulldog and French bulldogs

-Dr. Kraemer’s Head tremors in bulldog and France bulldogs MAINTENANCE:
+Dr. Kraemer’s Head tremors in Bulldog and France bulldogs MAINTENANCE:

 Seizure medication is controversial, if your bulldog has no seizure history I usually do not prescribe anything.

-Dr. Kraemer’s Head tremors in bulldog and France bulldogs Rule of Thumb:
+Dr. Kraemer’s Head tremors in Bulldog and France Bulldogs RULE OF THUMB:

 Bulldogs and French bulldogs exhibiting head tremors and head bobbing are usually fully alert and otherwise acting normally.

-Dr. Kraemer’s Head tremors in bulldog and France bulldogs TIP & WARNINGS
+Dr. Kraemer’s Head tremors in Bulldog and France bulldogs TIP & WARNINGS

-Head tremors in bulldog and France bulldogsTIP #3: There may be a genetic link to head tremors, shaking and bubbing and the bulldog breed.
+Head tremors in bulldog and France bulldogs TIP #3: There may be a genetic link to head tremors, head shaking or head bubbing in bulldogs and French bulldogs.

 Head tremors in bulldog and France bulldogs TIP #4: Your bulldog puppy’s head shaking can present as an up-and-down movement (saying “yes”) or a side-to-side movement (saying “no”).

-Head tremors in bulldog and France bulldogs TIP#5: Bulldogs with idiopathic headshaking do NOT develop other neurological signs as a result of this condition.
+Head tremors in bulldog and France bulldogs TIP#5: Bulldogs with idiopathic head shaking do NOT develop other neurological signs as a result of this condition.

 Senior Bulldog Hind Legs Sharking: Many senior bulldogs and French bulldogs owners wonder why their aging dog’s hind legs are shaking.
 Shaking of the extremities can happen standing up or laying down and can be progressive.
 Like head shaking in bulldogs, the origin of the shaking might be idiopathic.
 The theory is that it may be associated with disk disease, neuropathy, arthritis, myelopathies etc.

 Head tremors in bulldog and France bulldogs WARNING #1: Your bulldog might be head shaking or leg shacking due to other conditions thus you should always consult your veterinarian.
-Head shaking due to advanced cases of distemper virus usually also involves the jaw and leg muscles and this can be seen even while your bulldog is sleeping.
+Head shaking due to advanced cases of distemper virus usually also involves the jaw and leg muscles and can be observed even while your bulldog is sleeping.
 Distemper encephalomyelitis is rare because of the introduction of the vaccine and its integration to our canine pet’s wellness core vaccine series.